Azure/bicep-lz-vending/main.bicep.parameters.md

 ![Parameter Setting](https://img.shields.io/badge/parameter-optional-green?style=flat-square)

-The resource ID of the virtual network or virtual wan hub in the hub to which the created virtual network will be peered/connected to via vitrual network peering or a vitrual hub connection.
+The resource ID of the Virtual Network or Virtual WAN Hub in the hub to which the created Virtual Network, by this module, will be peered/connected to via Vitrual Network Peering or a Vitrual WAN Virtual Hub Connection.

+**Example Expected Values:**
+- `''` (empty string)
+- Hub Virtual Network Resource ID: `/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/xxxxxxxxxx/providers/Microsoft.Network/virtualNetworks/xxxxxxxxxx`
+- Virtual WAN Virtual Hub Resource ID: `/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/xxxxxxxxxx/providers/Microsoft.Network/virtualHubs/xxxxxxxxxx`

+- Type: String
+- Default value: `''` *(empty string)*

 ### virtualNetworkUseRemoteGateways

 ![Parameter Setting](https://img.shields.io/badge/parameter-optional-green?style=flat-square)

 Enables the use of remote gateways in the spefcified hub virtual network.

-If no gateways exsit in the hub virtual network, set this to false, otherwise peering will fail to create.
+> **IMPORTANT:** If no gateways exsit in the hub virtual network, set this to `false`, otherwise peering will fail to create.

+- Type: Boolean

 - Default value: `True`